|Brian Wesley Rich's|

 The Red Spot

-Visible Laser Diodes (VLDs) and Helium Neon (HeNe) lasers both produce a brilliant red (or green, or blue, in the case of VLDs) spot at great distances.
+Laser pointers and Helium Neon (HeNe) lasers both produce a brilliant red (or green, or blue, in the case of laser pointers) spot at great distances.
 You can do some very annoying things using this property, but I don't suggest you do.
 Do not aim the laser into other people's windows, eyes or moving automobiles.
 You could get into some serious trouble.